 REQUIREMENTS: 115.331: This standard has four components: (a) The agency shall train all employees who may have contact with residents on 11 required topics; (b) Such training shall be tailored to the unique needs and attributes of residents of juvenile facilities and to the gender of the residents at the employee's facility.
-The employee shall receive additional training if the employee is reassigned from a facility that houses only male residents to a facility that houses only female residents, or vice versa; (c) All current employees who have not received such training every two years to ensure that all employees know the agency's current sexual abuse and sexual harassment policies and procedures.
+The employee shall receive additional training if the employee is reassigned from a facility that houses only male residents to a facility that houses only female residents, or vice versa; (c) All current employees who have not received such training shall be trained within one year of the effective date of the PREA standards, and the agency shall provide each employee with refresher training every two years to ensure that all employees know the agency's current sexual abuse and sexual harassment policies and procedures.
 In years in which an employee does not receive refresher training, the agency shall provide refresher information on current sexual abuse and sexual harassment policies; and (d) The agency shall document, through employee signature or electronic verification, that employees understand the training they have received.

-EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the Facility submitted or provided to this Auditor the (1) Pre-Audit Questionnaire, (2) MDOC Policy 1.1.17, (3) interviews with staff (specifically, the 10 randomly selected security staff), (4) Training forms, and (5) Training curricula.
+EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the Facility submitted or provided to this Auditor the (1) Pre-Audit Questionnaire, (2) MDOC Policy 1.1.17, (3) interviews with staff, (4) Training forms, and (5) Training curricula.

-OBSERVATIONS: All 24 staff interviewed noted that they did receive all of the required PREA training.
+OBSERVATIONS: All nine of the security staff interviewed noted that they did receive all of the required PREA training.
 All staff interviews noted they felt they receive training that was specific to the "unique needs and attributes and gender of the residents at the Facility."
 In a review of staff files it was apparent that staff received the required PREA training prior to having contact with residents.
-However, the forms used by the